philanc/luazen/README.md

 	Returns a 64-byte digest.
 	This is a convenience function which combines the init(), update() and final() functions above.

---- Ed25519 signature

-sign_public_key(sk) => pk
-	return the public key associated to a secret key sk is the secret key as a 32-byte string pk is the associated public key as a 32-byte string

-sign_keypair() has been removed to eliminate hard dependency to the included randombyte() function.
-It can be replaced with:
-		function keypair()
-			local sk = luazen.randombytes(32)
-			return luazen.ed25519_public_key(sk), sk
-		end

-ed25519_sign(sk, text) => sig
-	sign a text with a secret key
-	sk is the secret key as a 32-byte string text is the text to sign as a string
-	Return the text signature as a 64-byte string.

-ed25519_check(sig, pk, text) => is_valid
-	check a text signature with a public key sig is the signature to verify, as a 64-byte string pk is the public key as a 32-byte string text is the signed text
-	Return a boolean indicating if the signature is valid or not.

-	Note: curve25519 key pairs cannot be used for ed25519 signature.

 --- Argon2i password derivation